-After almost two years, WD finally updated its flagship SSD.
-Today, we are checking out the WD Black SN850X NVMe SSD.
-We have the 2TB capacity to test.
-The SN850X is an updated version of its predecessor, the SN850, that we reviewed a couple of years ago.
+After a few years, WD finally updated its flagship SSD.
+We are checking out the WD Black SN850X NVMe SSD, the 2TB capacity to be exact.
+The SN850X is an updated version of its predecessor, the SN850, that we reviewed a few years ago.
 It features a better and improved 8nm WD proprietary controller.
 WD improved its flash memory with a 112-layer BICS5 TLC NAND.
 Performance-wise, it offers speeds of up to 7,300MB/s sequential read speed and up to 6,600MB/s sequential write speed.
 So, can the improved WD Black SN850X NVMe keep up with the ever-competitive SSD market?
 Let’s find out in our review below.

 WD Black SN850X NVMe 2TB SSD Review

 You’ll know that WD Black SN850X is an upgrade or improved version of its original.
 Instead of using a different name, like SN950, WD just put “X” at the end of the SN850.
 This tell’s us that it’s a refreshed or improved SSD version.
 It is akin to NVIDIA releasing a “Ti” variant of the RTX 3080 GPU after several months or a year.

 Maybe WD didn’t release an “SN950” since that would be the next-generation SSD.
 And perhaps WD is reserving that name for its PCIe 5.0-based SSD.
 So, don’t get confused with the naming scheme.
 The WD Black SN850X is the new and updated version of the SN850 SSD released two years ago.

 - Get the ultimate gaming edge over your competition with insane speeds of up to 7,300 MB/s for top-level performance and ridiculously short load times.

 - Soup up your gaming experience with extremely low latency that loads graphics fast with a minimal stutter and lagging for smooth, satisfying action.